-The base priority of a schedulable object is the priority given in its associated PriorityParameters object; the base priority of a Java thread is the priority returned by its getPriority method.
+The base priority of a schedulable is the priority given in its associated PriorityParameters object; the base priority of a Java thread is the priority returned by its getPriority method.

-When it is not in the enforced state, the active priority of a schedulable object or a Java thread is the maximum of its base priority and any priority it has acquired due to the action of priority inversion avoidance algorithms (see the Synchronization Chapter).
+When it is not in the enforced state, the active priority of a schedulable or a Java thread is the maximum of its base priority and any priority it has acquired due to the action of priority inversion avoidance algorithms (see the Synchronization Chapter).

-A processing group is a collection of schedulable objects whose combined execution has further execution time constraints which the scheduler uses to govern the group's execution eligibility.
+A processing group is a collection of schedulables whose combined execution has further execution time constraints which the scheduler uses to govern the group's execution eligibility.

-A scheduler manages the execution of schedulable objects: it detects deadline misses, and performs admission control and cost monitoring.
+A scheduler manages the execution of schedulables: it detects deadline misses and monitors costs.
 It also manages the execution of Java threads.